two-as-one/sub-domain/src/encounters/dialogue/README.md

 ## Dialogues
 Dialogue encounters can be created by extending from `encounters/dialogue/_super`

-Just like any other scene, extra FSM states can be added by extending.
+`Dialogue` extends from `scene`, and thus extra FSM states can be added. `character-creation` is an example of a scene with an extra FSM state.
 Refer to the [scene README](../../scenes/README.md) for more info on this.

 ### `ingest(template)`